VectorCell/download-verify/README.md

 download-verify
 ===============

-Quick and dirty script to download a things and verify file integrity.
+Quick and dirty script to download a bunch of things with wget or scp, and verify file integrity.

 Usage:

 	download <url of md5 file>

-or (for password-protected stuff)
+or, for password-protected stuff, use the same argument style that wget uses:

-	download <url> <user> <password>
+	download <password>

-or
+or, if you want to download files using scp instead of wget

 	download-scp <address:/path/to/md5-file>